rapid7/insightconnect-plugins/microsoft_atp/help.md

 # Version History

+* 4.0.0 - Add custom type to output in action `Get Machine Information`
 * 3.0.0 - Move connection functions to their own util class | Changed `Exception` to `PluginException` | Added error handling to `Action already in progress` in `Isolate Machine`, `Unisolate Machine`, `Stop and Quarantine File` and `Run Antivirus Scan` action | Update input in machine related actions
 * 2.0.0 - Update to refactor connection and actions
 * 1.5.1 - New spec and help.md format for the Extension Library